 Just one fake news writer claimed to earn $10,000 per month from the advertising revenue of his articles, and he said he planned to keep writing until the money stopped coming in.
 With an unknown number of writers drafting multiple fake articles each day, the flood of bad information may continue for quite some time.

-Online giants like Google and Facebook are beginning to crack down on fake news by banning suspicious sites from advertising on their platforms and asking users to report suspicious articles.
+Online giants like Google and Facebook are attempting to crack down on fake news by banning suspicious sites from advertising on their platforms and asking users to report dishonest articles.
+However, many critics feel that Google, Facebook, and other online services still aren't doing enough.

 Fake articles can be difficult to spot at first, which is why it’s good to develop a habit of checking the accuracy of any article you read, especially ones you find through social media.
 Here are some things you can do if you come across an article that seems fishy: